-D. Sale of Buildings
+C. Sale of Buildings

 In those instances where a local government has received a grant for the acquisition, construction, or rehabilitation of a building and improvements and the building is sold prior to receiving sufficient lease payment revenues to offset the amount of the grant, the local government will be responsible to the State for the net unpaid portion of the grant, regardless of the sale price.
 "Net unpaid portion" shall mean the grant amount, less administration costs and any lease payments previously made to the State.
-The sale procedure to be followed by the local government must be approved in writing by the Office of Community Development prior to the sale.
+The sale procedure to be followed by the local government must be approved in writing by the OCD-LGA prior to the sale.

-E. Size of Grants
+D. Size of Grants

-The amounts available are limited by the number of new, permanent, full time jobs created based on a maximum of \$20,000 per job for publicly-owned infrastructure.
-This includes up to \$100,000 for program administration, including pre-agreement costs.
-A maximum of \$9,000 can be paid for pre-agreement costs if the Environmental Review Record (ERR) is submitted prior to application submittal or a maximum of \$4,000 for pre-agreement costs if the ERR is not submitted prior to application submittal.
+The amounts available are limited by the number of new, permanent, full time jobs created based on a maximum of \$35,000 per job for publicly-owned infrastructure.
+This includes up to \$100,000 for program administration.
+Pre-agreement is not eligible under the Economic Development Program.